Azmenezi/assessment-maker/README.md

 For issues and questions:

 1. Check the troubleshooting section
-2. Review the API documentation
+2. Review the [ENCRYPTION_GUIDE.md](./ENCRYPTION_GUIDE.md) for encryption-related issues
 3. Check browser console for errors
 4. Verify server logs for backend issues
+5. Use the encryption status endpoint: `GET /api/encryption/status`